10 states reported their highest single-day coronavirus case counts last week - Local News 8

 The vaccine development process has stirred controversy as politicians have called for one to be released quickly, prompting some to question if the politicization of the issue will affect the safety and efficacy of a possible vaccine.
 But many health experts have said that the agencies in charge will hold to high vaccine standards.

-“Assuming positive data, Pfizer will apply for Emergency Authorization Use in the US soon after the safety milestone is achieved in the third week of November,” the letter said.

-But first, Bourla wrote, the vaccine should prove to be safe and effective in preventing the disease.
+But first, Bourla wrote, the vaccine should prove to be safe and effective in preventing the disease and can be consistently manufactured to high quality standards.

-“And finally, we must demonstrate that the vaccine can be consistently manufactured at the highest quality standards,” Bourla wrote.

 New coronavirus cases have been climbing across nearly all of the country over the last week.